The Best Things to Do on Upolu for Foodies

 Our editorial standards: At Samoa Pocket Guide, we uphold strict editorial standards to ensure accurate and quality content.

-Author
+About The Author

-Laura S.
+Laura (Lora) S.

 This article was reviewed and published by Laura, editor-in-chief and co-founder of Samoa Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Samoa.
 She knows the islands inside out and loves sharing tips on how best to experience Upolu and Savai’i’s must-dos and hidden gems.
 Laura is also the editor of several other South Pacific travel guides.